radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/endpoints-overview.md

 A message appears on the Environment Details Panel that says, "Deleting environment REST endpoint".

-> If the status of the endpoint does not change and the enabling message still sppears, refresh the envrionments page.
+> If the status of the endpoint does not change and the enabling message still sppears, refresh the page.

 ## Identity Data Analytics Endpoint